frederich-stine/Seeed_Arduino_rpcUnified/README.md

 [**More detailed documentation**](https://wiki.seeedstudio.com/Wio-Terminal-Wi-Fi/)

+## ** Fork Information **

+This fork allows for interoperability with FreeRTOS based designs.
+The scheduler is not started by default and must be started in user code.

 ## **License**

 This software is written by seeed studio and is licensed under The MIT License.
 Check License.txt for more information.